bower/bower.github.io/docs/config.md

 _String_

-The URL to use when publish packages.
+The URL to use when publishing packages.

 {% highlight json %}
 "registry": {